 When it comes to educating the public about asbestos and its current threat to public health, Dr. Frank says that we, the mesothelioma community, need “to educate people that asbestos is still around.
 It’s still a legal product in the United States.
 We need to make people realize that while we use it a lot less, it’s still out there.”
 As he further points out, in the past, roughly 25 million tons of asbestos was used in buildings and, in most cases, is still there.
 “It needs to be properly removed before putting people at risk.”

 One of the biggest hurdles to putting an end to the asbestos disaster is the fact that, “people in the United States think that asbestos is a banned substance.
 It’s banned in over 50 counties, but it’s not banned here,” he says.
-Another concerning misconception Dr. Frank points to is the fact that people believe there is something called “controlled use” of asbestos.
+Dr. Frank points to another concerning asbestos misconception: people believe there is something called “controlled use” of asbestos.
 “It’s a fiction of somebody’s imagination to think you can work with this stuff safely,” he says.
 Furthermore, asking if one type of asbestos is more or less harmful is, as Dr. Frank explains, “a legitimate scientific question.
 We don’t know the answer.
 But asking if one is more or less harmful is not the same as saying chrysotile is safe.
 It is harmful, and it may or may not be just as harmful.”

 Ultimately, Dr. Frank believes the government’s lack of action will continue to devastate public health, and it’s more important than ever for organizations like the Mesothelioma Cancer Alliance and the broader mesothelioma community to continue to spread awareness and education.
 “Until everyone makes sure they aren’t exposing people to asbestos, there’s going to be a tail of disease going out 50 years or more.”